What happens in a singing for lung health session?

 - vocal exercises such as rhythm and pitch games

 The breathing exercises will help you to control your feelings of breathlessness and coordinate your breath with movement.
-Warming up also helps to protect your voice and vocal muscles.
+Warming up also helps to get your voice ready to sing.

 Your singing for lung health leader will choose songs that are suitable for people with a lung condition, as well as being fun.
 Some songs will be sung in a call and response format so you can listen and repeat what the leader sings without having to read or think about what’s coming next.